basilfx/project-egolf/_posts/2025-05-15-a-gateway-on-a-test-bench.md

 {# TODO screenshot of test bench setup #}

-Using VCDS, you can verify this by going to 'Measure values' and looking for 'Terminal 15 according to CAN'.
+Using VCDS, you can verify this by going to 'Measure values' and looking for 'Terminal 15 status via CAN'.
+Several modules have this option.
+I did this for the gateway module (J533, or block 19).

-{# TODO screenshot of terminal 15 according to CAN bus #}
+{% responsive_image path: "assets/posts/2025-05-15/status.png" alt: "The status of Terminal 15 via the CAN bus." %}

 This setup allowed me to provision the gateway in advance.
 I compared both adaption maps and found only minor differences, most of which were related to